Unbiased estimators and multilevel Monte Carlo: General unbiased scheme

 If $\sum_i N_i<\infty$ a.s.~and $v\defeq \sum_{i\ge 1} [\var(\Delta_i) + \beta_i (\E \Delta_i)^2]/\mu_i<\infty$, then the corresponding estimator is unbiased with variance $v$.
 In particular, taking $N_i$ Poisson with intensity $np_i$ where $\sum_{i\ge 1}p_i=1$, then $\sum_i N_i <\infty$ by the Borel-Cantelli lemma and $v = n^{-1} \sum_{i\ge 1} \E\Delta_i^2/p_i$. \end{example}

-The averages of single term estimators and sum estimators introduced in Theorems \ref{thm:single-term} and \ref{thm:sum} correspond to certain dependence structures of $(N_t)_{t\ge 1}$, as we shall see next.
-All details in the following examples are given, as the new schemes introduced in Section \ref{sec:new} will be based on Examples \ref{ex:single} and \ref{ex:sum} below.
+The averages of single term estimators and sum estimators introduced in Theorems \ref{thm:single-term} and \ref{thm:sum} correspond to certain dependence structures of $(N_i)_{i\ge 1}$, as we shall see next.
+The following two examples are important, because the new schemes introduced in Section \ref{sec:new} will be based on the same constructions.